ESSENTIAL DUTIES AND RESPONSIBILITIES includes the following. Other duties may be assigned.

 EDUCATION and/or EXPERIENCE:

-Must have excellent manual dexterity and hand/eye coordination, able to lift and/or move up to 50 pounds, able to sit and/or stand for long periods of time, and will at times be required to work with some chemical and bonding agents.
+Must have good electro-mechanical aptitude, be able to stand while performing duties of this job, use hands and fingers to handle or feel objects, tools, or controls, and reach with hands and arms, occasionally must lift and/or move up to 25 pounds, regularly exposed to the risk of electrical shock, able to work under time constraints, and work with some chemical and bonding agents.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.